Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: The Effective Lagrangian

+For the complex scalar singlet we consider the case of $Y=0$.
+While the complex scalar singlet is technically the same as introducing two real singlets, and therefore doesn't fit our criteria for considered models, we consider it here as it has been studied extensively in the literature.
+Some examples from the literature which study the complex singlet case and its implications for inflation, the electroweak phase transition, enhancement of the di-Higgs signal, and vacuum stability include~\cite{Barger:2008jx,Ferreira:2016tcu,Chiang:2017nmu,Dawson:2017jja,Cheng:2018ajh}.
+The Lagrangian is then:

-The $M'$ term corrects the dimension-six operator coefficients with terms proportional to $M'/M$ which must be small for the validity of the EFT so we neglect them.
+The $M'$ term corrects the dimension-six operator coefficients with terms proportional to $M'/M$ which must be small for the validity of the EFT so we neglect them\footnote{$M'$ is the parameter which dictates the size of the mass splitting between the components of the complex scalar field.
+If $M'$ were to become large it is possible that the lighter resonances would enter the low energy spectrum and invalidate our EFT approach.
+Therefore it is a requirement of our EFT approach that this parameter be small.
+For the same reason we will neglect the effects of $Y_3$ in the 2HDM below.}.
 Integrating out $\Phi$ and $\Phi^\dagger$ gives the effective Lagrangian:

 Again we induce corrections to the $|H|^4$ vertex as well as the effective operators $Q_H$ and $Q_{H\Box}$.